Deconstructed Weak Isospin from a Symplectic Symmetry

 In contrast to those bound, when considering the $d$-aligned scenario the FCNCs lie entirely within the $d$-type quarks, which swaps the regimes in $r$ ($r\approx1$ or large $r$) with the observables constrain. $K^0 - \bar{K}^0$ mixing constrains the model for small $r$ and $D^0 - \bar{D}^0$ constrains the model for large $r$, with the bounds roughly given by

-As stated in §\ref{sec:gauge-fermion}, the alignments chosen here are \textit{edge cases} since in the SM only the product $V_u V_d^\dagger = V$ is fixed by the CKM matrix.
-The true bounds are therefore expected to sit between the bounds set by $u$-aligned and $d$-aligned.
-A conservative estimate is then to assume regions of the parameter space ruled out in both alignments are excluded:
+As stated in §\ref{sec:gauge-fermion}, the alignments chosen here are benchmark scenarios, since in the SM only the product $V_u V_d^\dagger = V$ is fixed by the CKM matrix.
+They should not be interpreted as bracketing the constraints for a general unitary $V_u$, which may contain additional CP phases.
+Within these benchmarks, a conservative indication of the excluded region is given by the parameter space ruled out in both alignments:

 Now turning to the prospects for future experiments, we found there is the potential to probe this model up to the 1000TeV scale.
 Firstly considering constraints from Mu3e projected sensitivity of the $\mu \to 3e$ branching ratio (which is independent of quark alignment) we see that there is not much improvement from the current constraints set by meson mixing.
 The only region of the parameter space where there is improvement is for large $r$ which sets the bound for $v_{12}$ slightly above 150TeV.
 It should be clear from §\ref{sec:mu3e} that the relative strength of constraints coming from the $\mu \rightarrow 3e$ process are highly dependent on the form of the charged lepton mixing matrix $V_l$.
 For this comparison we took the `natural' choice of $V_l$ having a similar hierarchical structure to the CKM matrix with a small parameter $\alpha$.
 However, we saw in §\ref{sec:mu3e} that other choices of hierarchy such as (\ref{eq:Vl_2}) can lead to much stronger constraints.
 Therefore, a more thorough investigation should fully explore $V_l$ by incorporating the mixing angles $\theta_{12}, ~ \theta_{23}$ and $\theta_{13}$ into the parameter space.